Montessori Mom

 How to Prepare Your Classroom

 The Montessori environment is a combination of the classroom, teacher, outdoor classroom and garden, and all other facilities.
-It should be welcoming, attractive and orderly.
-It is set up for thinking and learning activity.
+It should be welcoming, attractive, and orderly — set up for thinking and learning activity.

-Montessori understood that a child’s environment developed a child’s brain.
-It is perhaps one of the most important aspects of Montessori’s approach and philosophy.
+Montessori understood that a child's environment develops a child's brain.
+It is perhaps one of the most important aspects of Montessori's approach and philosophy.
+Whether you are setting up a classroom or preparing the environment for your child at home, these principles will guide you in creating a space that fosters independence and a love of learning.

 Furniture

-1. The furniture should be low enough to accommodate a child’s height and body proportions.
-Tables and chairs should be varying sizes and heights to represent the various sizes of children.
+1. The furniture should be low enough to accommodate a child's height and body proportions.
+Tables and chairs should come in varying sizes and heights to represent the various sizes of children.

-2. Tables and chairs, in fact all the furniture, should be light and easy enough for the child to move.
-There is a control of error built into movable furniture in that the child realizes he or she has been careless when the furniture moves or is knocked over.
+2. Tables and chairs — in fact, all the furniture — should be light and easy enough for the child to move.
+There is a control of error built into movable furniture: the child realizes he or she has been careless when the furniture moves or is knocked over.

-3. Light furniture and table tops that show dirt and spills.
-A child will be able to easily see the soiled furniture and clean it.
+3. Light furniture and table tops that show dirt and spills allow a child to easily see soiled surfaces and clean them.

 Chairs